 - Post deal EPS = Buyer EPS —>Breakeven

-The Consensus EPS is one that is obtained post the merger and this is used to determine the accretion or dilution.
+After the merger, the consensus EPS obtains to determine the accretion or dilution.
 This analysis is thus helpful in understanding the consequences of the merger.
-Usually, a merger is preceded by thorough due diligence of the target firm.
-In some cases, the target firm will also conduct due diligence in the buyer firm.
-During the same period before finalizing the merger, the accretion dilution analysis is performed to study the consequences.
+Usually, a merger precedes by thorough due diligence of the target firm.
+In some cases, the target firm will also conduct due diligence on the buyer firm.
+Then, during the same period before finalizing the merger, the accretion dilution analysis is performed to study the consequences.

-If the merger is resulting in dilution, the buyer firm will think twice to go ahead with a merger or other means to compensate for the decrease in overall EPS in the future.
+If the merger results in dilution, the buyer firm will think twice about going ahead with a merger or other means to compensate for the decrease in overall EPS in the future.

 It is crucial when a buyer plans on a merger or accounting terms while factoring in the tax amount.
 It also helps to determine the rationale behind combining two companies if the dilution is too high.
 Then, the acquirer will probably not go ahead with the transaction, or if the accretion is too high, the buyer may go one step forward or increase the bid to close the deal and benefit from the synergy of a mergerSynergy Of A MergerSynergy in M&A is the approach of business units that if they combine their businesses by forming one single unit and then working together to achieve a common goal, the total earnings of the business can be greater than the sum of the earnings of both businesses earned separately, and the cost of the merger can be reduced..

 Let us understand the concept of accretion finance with the help of a couple of examples.

 Accretion Amount = Purchase Basis * (YTM / Accrual Period per Year) – Coupon Interest